danibachar/Advance-Networking-Kubernetes-HW/README.md

 - Submission:
   - Copy the output of the curl loop we wrote in 4.4 into `/s1/5/curl-load-balance-output.text`
-  - Copy the output of the scale command in 6 into `/s1/5/scale-down-2-replica.text`  (try to get the pods in their different lifecycle moment (i.e 2 should be running and 2 should be terminating))
+  - Copy the output of the scale command in 6 into `/s1/5/scale-down-2-replica.text`  (both the nget pods and scale moutput, try to get the pods in their different lifecycle moment (i.e 2 should be running and 2 should be terminating))

 ### 6) DNS Service Discovery